Citrine Gemstones: The Stone of the Sun

 Since the dawn of time, the bright yellow rays of the sun have inspired and motivated mankind.
-These energizing beams seem to be captured in the glorious gemstone citrine which has been called the "sun stone."
-The Romans hailed citrine as the stone of Mercury, the messenger god, and used it for carving intaglios.
+These energizing beams seem to be captured in the glorious gemstone citrine which has been called the "sun stone" and thought to be capable of holding sunlight and useful in the protection from snakebite.

 Although citrine is a relatively hard gem (7 on the Mohs scale) with a coloration of light yellow to golden brown, it scratches easily.
 Great care must be taken when carving citrine for intricate etchings.
 Care should also be taken to keep your citrine jewelry out of direct sunlight when you store them as they can fade.
 Clean with a soft cloth.
 Wrap citrine necklaces, rings and jewelry in a soft cloth or keep them safely in your Ross-Simons presentation box.